 -t: target only Network Hybrids on this backup run

-    - If using SCP to a server other than the NW Admin Server, the copy uses the "-3" option and makes the transfer of the backup file via the NW Admin Server, so ONLY the NW Admin server needs to have SSH key authentication configured to all hosts.
+- If using SCP to a server other than the NW Admin Server, the scp uses the "-3" option and makes the transfer of the backup file via the NW Admin Server, so ONLY the NW Admin server needs to have SSH key authentication configured to both hosts.

 - By Default the /etc/netwitness/recovery-tool/category.sequence file does not include the mongo databases in the backup of the ESAPrimary server.
 This script checks that file and ADDS the line for backing up the mongo databases automatically.

 - Make sure the modified nw-base.nrt file is in the same directory you are running the nw-backup11.sh script from, the script will hash that file, and verify that hash against the file on each server, if they do not match, it will copy the file in the script directory (where you ran the nw-backup11.sh script from) to the remote host, before triggering the NRT backup on that If you do not want to make any modifications to the default file, don’t include the file in the script run directory.